oskardudycz/event-driven.io/content/posts/2023-01-20--projections_and_read_models_in_event_driven_architecture/index.en.md

 **Projections are powerful mechanism.** In a nutshell, they're _just_ transformations of information we got from events into other data.
 We can look at the past and analyse the data, finding even new business models.
 Thanks to that, we can get business insights and view data from different perspectives.

 To implement projections efficiently and benefit fully from their superpowers, we need to take a lot into consideration.

-I hope this article is a decent starting point for you to know how to deal with them and what to watch for.
+I hope this article is a decent starting point for you to know how to deal with projections and what to watch for.
+I showed foundational building blocks from a big-picture view, challenges and potential solutions.

-I showed a foundational building block from a big-picture view.
-Even though it ended up as a lengthy article, there are still things to expand.
-Feel free to post such in the comments!
+There's plenty more to discuss at each stop on this city bus tour.
+Feel free to post your questions and concerns in the comments!

-**If you also want to learn more, consider [doing training with me](/en/training/).** A real workshop is the best way to learn, discuss and get hands-on experience.
+**[Consider my training](/en/training/) as a way to delve more into the specific bits relevant to your project needs.** A real workshop is the best way to learn, discuss and get hands-on experience.

 Cheers!